Women: Why you need to lift weights

 No, you won’t get bulky.
-“Strength training helps maintain and combat the loss of muscle mass by increasing muscular fitness as well as improve function in our daily lives,” says Brad Awalt, manager of Vanderbilt’s employee wellness program, Health Plus.
+“Strength training helps maintain and combat the loss of muscle mass by increasing muscular fitness as well as improve function in our daily lives,” said Brad Awalt, manager of Vanderbilt’s employee wellness program, Health Plus.

 We dish out the benefits of lifting weights, and some go-to moves to get started.

 Research shows pumping iron makes for healthy bones.
 “Resistance or strength training can prevent osteoporosis by augmenting bone mineral density.
-Improving muscular fitness is very important for enhancing quality of life,” says Awalt, a certified health fitness specialist with the American College of Sports Medicine.
+Improving muscular fitness is very important for enhancing quality of life,” said Awalt, a certified health fitness specialist with the American College of Sports Medicine.
 Bone density loss puts sufferers at risk for osteoporosis-related fractures.
 Adding in one or two weights session per week could go a long way toward aging gracefully.